greywolf001au/termhelper/README.md

 ** Settings

 The settings can be changed in termhelper.lib.js
-The main settings are described here for reference, other settings may be added in future versions
+The main settings are described here for reference, other settings may be added in future versions.

 Available Settings: